Rhode Island School of Design Museum: History and architectural development

 The RISD Museum was an integral part of the college from the inception of both in 1877.
-Its dual mission was, and remains, to serve as an art museum open to the public, and to serve as a teaching facility for RISD students.
+It serves as an art museum open to the public and a teaching facility for RISD students.

 After the Civil War, Rhode Island had emerged as one of the most heavily industrialized states in the country.
-Local manufacturers became interested in improving sales of their products through better design, and began to seek out qualified employees with expertise combining artistic and practical knowledge.
-Even earlier, in 1854, the Rhode Island Art Association had been chartered "to establish in Providence a permanent Art Museum and Gallery of the Arts and Design".
-However, insufficient funds were available to accomplish this goal until 1877, when the Rhode Island Women's Centennial Commission allocated $1,675 to start the school and its associated museum.
+Local manufacturers became interested in improving the sales of their products through better design and began to seek out employees with expertise combining artistic and practical knowledge.
+Earlier, in 1854, the Rhode Island Art Association had been chartered "to establish in Providence a permanent Art Museum and Gallery of the Arts and Design".
+However, there were insufficient funds to accomplish this goal until 1877, when the Rhode Island Women's Centennial Commission allocated $1,675 to start the school and its associated museum.

-The RISD Museum collection began modestly, with etchings and plaster casts of sculptures and architectural elements.
-The first public galleries were opened in 1893, in the structure now known as the Waterman Building, which is named after the street where it is located.
-In 1897, five additional galleries were constructed across the rear of the building as a memorial to Helen Metcalfe, one of RISD's founders.
-Various members of the Metcalfe family donated to the rapidly growing collection of plaster casts, which numbered almost 500 by the time the collection was dismantled in 1937.
+The RISD Museum collection began with etchings and plaster casts of sculptures and architectural elements.
+The first public galleries were opened in 1893 in the structure now known as the Waterman Building, named after the street it resides on.
+In 1897, five additional galleries were constructed across the rear of the building, as a memorial to one of RISD’s founders, Helen Metcalf.
+Various members of the Metcalf family donated to the collection of plaster casts, which rapidly grew to almost 500 by the time the collection was dismantled in 1937.
 Artworks in other media gradually joined the collection, mostly from donations, since there was little funding for acquisitions.

 In 1904, the museum received a major bequest from Charles Pendleton (1846–1904), a collector and dealer in English and American furniture, ceramics, and carpets.
 Pendleton House (1906) was constructed as a fireproof expansion of the museum, designed to appear as a residential home, and modeled on the donor's actual Federal-era home on Waterman Street.
-Thus, RISD became the first art museum in the country to devote an entire wing to the decorative arts.
+RISD became the first art museum in the country to devote an entire wing to decorative arts.

-The RISD collections expanded greatly during the prosperous 1920s, when gifts and the growing endowment could fund the purchase of major artworks, as well as physical expansion.
-In 1924, the Metcalfe Building was added, and in 1926 the Radeke Building was opened.
-Fronted by a modest-looking street level entry on Benefit Street, the latter new addition was actually a large 6-story structure built onto the side of the steep slope of College Hill.
+The RISD collections expanded greatly during the 1920s, when gifts and the growing endowment could fund the purchase of major artworks, as well as physical expansion.
+In 1924, the Metcalf Building was added, and in 1926 the Radeke Building was opened.
+Fronted by a modest-looking street level entry on Benefit Street, the latter new addition was a large 6-story structure built onto the side of the steep slope of College Hill.
 A central garden court, later named after Eliza Greene Metcalf Radeke, provided natural light and a view from the art galleries enclosing it on three sides.